wp-plugins/rss-import/readme.txt

 1. Widget support

 == Changelog ==
+= v4.4.13 (08/22/2013) =
+* Set simplepie to default settings; is the default way of WP since lot of versions
+* Fix for Quicktag on Post/Page Editor; use now the core functions, there we have since WP 3.3

 = v4.4.12 (04/02/2012) =
 * Bugfix: restored RSSImport QuickTag for Wordpress 3.3 and later
 * Improvement: avoid PHP-notice when description is missing for an item